Why Same-Store Sales Are Misleading (And How to Improve It)

 Total sales provide a broader perspective on the company’s overall performance, while same-store sales measure the growth or decline of existing store locations.

-How Can Retailers Optimize Same-Store Sales Growth?
+How Can Retailers Optimise Same-Store Sales Growth?

 Retailers can enhance their same-store sales growth by improving customer experience, implementing effective marketing campaigns, optimizing pricing and product offerings, and leveraging data analytics.